Invest Vancouver / Key Industries / Hydrogen & Fuel Cell Technology

 province in Canada to implement a hydrogen strategy

-The hydrogen hub here, positions the Metro Vancouver region as a global leader in the hydrogen space.
+The hydrogen hub here positions the Metro Vancouver region as a global leader in the hydrogen space.
 This ecosystem has been incredibly beneficial for our growth and collaborations.

-Patrick Steiche, Hydra Energy’s Director of Innovation
+Hydra Energy’s Director of Innovation

 Supporting ecosystem